tbp.monty.frameworks.environments#

 Carry out particular motor-system state updates required on the first step.

-TODO ?can get rid of this by appropriately initializing motor_only_step
+TODO: can get rid of this by appropriately initializing motor_only_step

 Returns: